MyMiniFactory/scan-the-world/src/pages/index.md

 title: Scan the world
 intro: >-
-  Scan the World is an ambitious community-built initiative whose mission is to share objects of cultural significance using democratised 3D scanning technologies, producing an extensive ecosystem of content suitable for 3D printing.
-In making culture accessible, communities are encouraged to share their scans,  stories, and creations with the goal to bring global heritage to the masses.
+  Scan the World is an ambitious community-built initiative whose mission is to share 3D printable sculpture and cultural artefacts using democratised 3D scanning technologies, producing an extensive ecosystem of free to download digital cultural heritage.
+In making culture accessible, communities are encouraged to share their scans, stories, and creations with the goal to bring tangible heritage to the masses.

   Share your stories with us at stw@myminifactory.com!
 featuredImage: /assets/plus-button-1-.jpg